pepe/simple-janet-lsp/README.md

 [janet-lsp](https://github.com/CFiggers/janet-lsp) already exists, but I wanted to make my own just for fun and to learn more about janet.
 I've also borrowed some code from janet-lsp.

-This server was developed for helix and I haven't tested it with any other editor.
+This server was developed for helix and I haven't really tested it with any other editor.
+I've tested it a little with nvim and it seems to work.

 <table>
   <tr>